Cogitate-consortium/cogitate-data/docs/03_cogdataset.md

 4. Head geometry: Information about the shape and structure of the subject's head, which is crucial for accurate source localization.
 5. Covariance matrices: Statistical information about the relationships between sensor measurements at different time points or frequencies.
 6. Anatomical MRI data: High-resolution structural images of the subject's brain, used for source localization and spatial alignment.

+#### **iEEG data**

+- **Unprocessed/Raw release format**
+      - Filetype: EDF

+- **BIDS Format**
+      - Filetype: EDF

+European Data Format files used for storing and exchanging time-series biological and physiological data

+EDF files are designed to accommodate data from multiple channels, allowing researchers to store and manage data collected simultaneously from different sensors or electrodes.
+The format supports both raw signal data and associated metadata, including information about sampling rates, units of measurement, patient demographics, and recording conditions.

 ## Data Acquisition